CTCTF/frontend/README.md

-# Frontend
+# Capture the CTF: Frontend
-Website for CTCTF
+Here is the source code for CTCTF's website